 Competitive plus benefits including company car

-Following a reallocation of resources within the Community Rugby Coach team, we now have a full time permanent vacancy in Surrey.
 Community Rugby Coaches (CRCs) will be focused on supporting our member clubs to increase the number of players, particularly in the 14 – 24 age group.
-This will involve targeted coaching contributing to the growth of the game in schools, colleges, universities and other community settings and supporting transition into clubs.
-You will have a strong focus on increasing participation in the 15-a-side game although you will have involvement in the sevens and touch forms.
+This will involve targeted coaching contributing to the growth of player numbers in schools, colleges, universities and other community settings and supporting their transition into clubs.
+You will have a strong focus on increasing participation in the 15-a-side game although you will have involvement in sevens and touch.

 Key responsibilities will include: